Pion axioproduction revisited: Results

 \section{Results}

-In this section, we show and discuss the results of the total cross section of the process $an \to \pi^-p$, $\sigma_{an \to \pi^-p}$.
-As advocated in Sec.~\ref{sec: kinematics}, the total cross section can be approximated by the sum of the first three partial-wave cross sections,
+In this section, we show and discuss the results of the total and partial wave cross sections of the $an \to \pi^-p$ process.
+The final state of the $an \to \pi^-p$ process consists of two charged particles, which can be more easily detected than neutral particles in most experiments.
+The results for the other three processes listed also in Eq.~\eqref{eq: T^{+/-/3}} are provided in Appendix~\ref{sec: additional results}.
+As advocated in Sec.~\ref{sec: kinematics}, the total cross section can be approximated by the sum of the first three partial wave cross sections,

-Each partial-wave cross section can be calculated by Eq.~\eqref{eq: partial-wave cross section}, and the corresponding partial-wave amplitude, $T_{an \to \pi^-p}^{l\pm}$, can be obtained from the calculations presented in the previous section,
+Each partial wave cross section can be calculated by Eq.~\eqref{eq: partial wave cross section}, and the corresponding partial wave amplitude, $T_{an \to \pi^-p}^{l\pm}$, can be obtained from the calculations presented in the previous section,

-Here, $T_{an \to \pi^-p}^{l\pm, {\rm tree}}$ denotes the contribution arising from the tree diagrams and can be obtained by using Eqs.~\eqref{eq: T^{+/-/3}} and \eqref{eq: partial-wave projection} with the functions $A$ and $B$ given in Secs.~\ref{sec: contact and nucleon} and \ref{sec: Delta and Roper}. $T_{an \to \pi^-p}^{l\pm, {\rm loop}}$ denotes the contribution originating from the loop diagram and can be expanded in terms of $T_{an \to \pi{N}}^{Il\pm, {\rm rescatt.}}$ given in Sec.~\ref{sec: rescatter} by using the isospin decomposition,
+Here, $T_{an \to \pi^-p}^{l\pm, {\rm tree}}$ denotes the contribution arising from the tree diagrams and can be obtained by using Eqs.~\eqref{eq: T^{+/-/3}} and \eqref{eq: partial wave projection} with the functions $A$ and $B$ given in Secs.~\ref{sec: contact and nucleon} and \ref{sec: Delta and Roper}. $T_{an \to \pi^-p}^{l\pm, {\rm loop}}$ denotes the contribution originating from the loop diagram and can be expanded in terms of $T_{an \to \pi{N}}^{Il\pm, {\rm rescatt.}}$ given in Sec.~\ref{sec: rescatter} by using the isospin decomposition,

-In Fig.~\ref{fig: results}, we show the total as well as the three mentioned partial-wave cross sections as functions of the c.m. energy $W$ for the KSVZ and DFSZ models.
+In Fig.~\ref{fig: channel_4}, we show the total as well as the three mentioned partial wave cross sections as functions of the c.m. energy $W$ for the KSVZ and DFSZ models.
 For comparison, we also depict by dashed lines the results considering only contributions from the contact and nucleon-mediated diagrams.
-The cross sections are multiplied by a factor of $f_a^2$ in order to eliminate the dependence on the unknown axion decay constant. {Additionally, the unknown axion decay constant also implicitly appears in the terms containing the axion mass, but it has negligible practical impact since the axion mass can safely be disregarded within the typical QCD axion window.
+The cross sections are multiplied by a factor of $f_a^2$ in order to eliminate the dependence on the unknown axion decay constant.
+Additionally, the unknown axion decay constant also implicitly appears in the terms containing the axion mass, but it has negligible practical impact since the axion mass can safely be disregarded within the typical QCD axion window.
 Notice that the results of $\sin^2{\beta}$ taking value of $0$ in the DFSZ model is given for illustrative purposes only, as the allowed range for $\tan{\beta}$ due to the perturbative constraints from the heavy quark Yukawa couplings is $[0.25, 170]$~\cite{DiLuzio:2020wdo} corresponding to approximately $\sin^2{\beta} \in [0.06, 1.00]$.